jcurl/RJCP.DLL.Environment/README.md

 ### 4.2.
 Environment.Version

 #### 4.2.1.
+Version 0.3.2

+Features:

+- WinVersion: Support for Windows 11 24H2 (DOTNET-1039).
+- WinVersion: Support for Windows Server 2025 (DOTNET-1041).
+- WinVersion: Extend product information for SDK 26100 (DOTNET-1042).
+- WinVersion: Provide `WinVersionQueryApi.exe` to dump output of Windows API for Windows XP up to Windows 11 24H2 (DOTNET-1045).
+- WinVersion: Allow interpreting Windows version from an XML file, provided by `WinVersionQueryApi`.
+This allows backward compatibility testing without needing to test on the target (DOTNET-1044).

+BugFixes:

+- WinVersion: For Operating Systems that don't have `IsWow64Process2` and uses `GetSystemInfo`, the native processor architecture of 0 (`INTEL`) was being interpreted as 64-bit.
+Now it is correctly interpreted to be 32-bit x86 (DOTNET-1048).

+#### 4.2.2.
+Version 0.3.1

+Features:

+- WinVersion: Support Windows 11 23H2 (DOTNET-1015).
+- WinVersion: For unknown Windows Versions, use the Windows Branding string `%WINDOWS_LONG%` which shows Windows 11 properly (DOTNET-1015).

+#### 4.2.3.
 Version 0.3.0

 Features:

-- NetVersion: Search for Mono 4.2.1 and later (DOTNET-848)
+- NetVersion: Search for Mono 4.2.1 and later (DOTNET-848).
-- NetVersion: Search for Mono 1.x to 4.0.3 (DOTNET-849)
+- NetVersion: Search for Mono 1.x to 4.0.3 (DOTNET-849).
-- NetVersion: Use the current MonoRuntime to also determine the installed location (DOTNET-851)
+- NetVersion: Use the current MonoRuntime to also determine the installed location (DOTNET-851).
-- NetVersion: Search the path on Windows for other installations of Mono (DOTNET-858)
+- NetVersion: Search the path on Windows for other installations of Mono (DOTNET-858).
-- NetVersion: Use the current MonoRuntime on Linux to also determine the installed location (DOTNET-863)
+- NetVersion: Use the current MonoRuntime on Linux to also determine the installed location (DOTNET-863).
-- WinVersion:  Add Windows RT 8.1 ARM to a test case (DOTNET-859)
+- WinVersion:  Add Windows RT 8.1 ARM to a test case (DOTNET-859).

 BugFixes:

-- NetVersion: Fix and test .NET 1.0 to .NET 4.8.1, fixing especially the detection of .NET 3.0 (DOTNET-843, DOTNET-844, DOTNET-846)
+- NetVersion: Fix and test .NET 1.0 to .NET 4.8.1, fixing especially the detection of .NET 3.0 (DOTNET-843, DOTNET-844, DOTNET-846).
-- NetVersion: Only return one current runtime (DOTNET-850)
+- NetVersion: Only return one current runtime (DOTNET-850).

 Quality:

-- Add README.md to NuGet package (DOTNET-805)
+- Add `README.md` to NuGet package (DOTNET-805).
-- NetVersion: Provide the Target Version as a `Version` object (DOTNET-842, DOTNET-845)
+- NetVersion: Provide the Target Version as a `Version` object (DOTNET-842, DOTNET-845).
-- Code cleanup (DOTNET-848)
+- Code cleanup (DOTNET-848).
-- Add references for OS Compatibility (DOTNET-938)
+- Add references for OS Compatibility (DOTNET-938).
 - Upgrade to .NET Core 6.0 (DOTNET-936, DOTNET-940, DOTNET-942, DOTNET-959,
-  DOTNET-963)
+  DOTNET-963).
-- Add .NET 4.8 target, and enable usage of APIs without reflection (DOTNET-976)
+- Add .NET 4.8 target, and enable usage of APIs without reflection (DOTNET-976).

 ### 4.3.
 Version 0.2.0